wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/BuildStyles.md

 >     DATASTOREMOUNTTOOL:geesefs:binary if you want to install geesefs as your datastore mount tool
 >     DATASTOREMOUNTTOOL:geesefs:source if you want to install geesefs as your datastore mount tool

-If you want to install these tools in a different way such as from source and so on you are free to modify the toolkit

 -----------------------------------------------------------------

 If your template is configured to install mariadb you can install it as follows: